martincartledge/martincartledge.github.io/solve-technical-interview-questions-using-frequency-counter.md

 }
 ```

-Let me show you another example, this one is used very commonly in coding assessments, so you might've seen this problem before.
+Let me show you another example, this one is used very commonly in coding assessments (so you might've seen this problem before).

-The problem we are trying to solve:
+#### The "isAnagram" exercise

-- write a function called `isAnagram` which accepts two strings
+- Write a function called `isAnagram` which accepts two strings
-- the function should return `true` if the two strings parameters are [anagrams](https://en.wikipedia.org/wiki/Anagram) of each other
+- The function should return `true` if the two strings parameters are [anagrams](https://en.wikipedia.org/wiki/Anagram) of each other

+#### What is the optimal outcome?

 After our function is written, we should expect our `isAnagram` function to return these values.